 Fitness For Service

 Fitness for Service (FFS) is a critical aspect of engineering consulting, particularly in evaluating the structural integrity and safety of industrial equipment and components.
-Our engineering firm excels in providing specialized Fitness for Service assessments according to API 579 / ASME FFS-1.
+This assessment methodology is crucial for determining whether equipment can continue to operate safely and efficiently despite any defects or damage that may have occurred during its service life.

 Local wall corrosion of piping and pipe fittings occurs over the system’s lifetime.
 The reduced wall thickness of the component can result in the system being deemed unsafe and unfit for service.
 In these scenarios the corroded component can be replaced, or an API-579 part 5 assessment can be performed.
 If the assessment is passed, the fitness for service of that component is confirmed and it is possible to extend its lifetime.
 If not, the component needs to be replaced, repaired, treated, or retired.